JonathanWilbur/mueller-report/volume1.md

 Kushner later gave copies to Bannon and incoming secretary of State Rex Tillerson.

-On December 29, 2016, then-president Obama imposed sanctions on Russia for having interfered in the election. incoming national security advisor Michael Flynn called Russian ambassador Sergey Kislyak and asked Russia not to escalate the situation in response to the sanctions.
+On December 29, 2016, then-president Obama imposed sanctions on Russia for having interfered in the election.
+Incoming national security advisor Michael Flynn called Russian ambassador Sergey Kislyak and asked Russia not to escalate the situation in response to the sanctions.
 The following day, Putin announced that Russia would not take retaliatory measures in response to the sanctions at that time.
 Hours later, president-Elect Trump tweeted, "Great move